Growing Gomphrena: The Easy Cut Flower That Keeps Blooming

 Gomphrena Truffala Pink Flowers with Swallowtail Butterfly and Abelia

-4. Cover seed trays with a clear dome and move them under the grow lights on a heat mat to speed up germination.
-They typically germinate within a few days to a week.
+Cover seed trays with a clear humidity dome and place them under grow lights on a heat mat.
+Keep seeds warm (around 70–75°F) and evenly moist.
+Under the right conditions, gomphrena seeds typically germinate within a few days to about a week, though some may take longer.

 A vibrant garden featuring pink globe amaranth flowers in the foreground, surrounded by various other colorful blooms.
 The garden is bordered by a green picket fence, with lush foliage and greenery in the background.